Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Experiments

 To measure knowledge coverage, we introduce an entity-level matching metric Knlg F1.
 Let $E_{\text{gen}}$ be the entities mentioned in the generated summaries and $E_{\text{ref}}$ be those in the reference summaries.
 We quantify the degree of overlap between the two by

 By maximizing this overlap, the instructor aims to produce summaries that effectively cover pertinent information as indicated by the reference.

 \paragraph{Settings:} We use the summaries generated by ChatGPT as the initial summaries.\footnote{The dataset is released, and can be found in the Github repo.}.
 And we employ FlanT5-large (700M) as the instructor model for predicting keywords, using both the original document and the initial summaries generated by ChatGPT as input.
 Supervised training is performed using oracle keyword lists specifying which keywords to add and remove.
-Subsequently, the model undergoes editor-steered reinforcement learning fine-tuning, as detailed in Section~\ref{sec:pipeline}, using a subset of 10,000 training examples from the dataset for efficiency. \paragraph{Results:} The results of our experiments, presented in Table~\ref{tab:cnndm_results}, demonstrate the effectiveness of our instructor model in enhancing knowledge coverage, indicated by both entity matching and ROUGE scores.
+Subsequently, the model undergoes editor-steered reinforcement learning fine-tuning, as detailed in Section~\ref{sec:pipeline}, using a subset of 10,000 training examples from the dataset for efficiency.

+\paragraph{Results:} The results of our experiments, presented in Table~\ref{tab:cnndm_results}, demonstrate the effectiveness of our instructor model in enhancing knowledge coverage, indicated by both entity matching and ROUGE scores.
 In a zero-shot setting, ChatGPT exhibits strong performance as a summarizer.
 Importantly, when provided with Oracle instructions, ChatGPT also demonstrates a robust capacity to correct and refine initial summaries in accordance with the specified instructions.

-The integration of instructions generated by our trained instructor model leads to remarkable improvements in knowledge coverage, indicating that the summaries better align with user requirements in terms of content coverage.
-Moreover, we observe that the reinforcement learning fine-tuning process further improves the model's performance, resulting in moderate but meaningful gains in the evaluated metrics.
+The integration of instructions generated by our trained instructor model leads to remarkable improvements in knowledge coverage, indicating that the summaries better align with user preference (comparing FLAN T5 (Sup) with Initial Summary).
+Moreover, we observe that the reinforcement learning fine-tuning process(FLAN T5 (RL))further improves the model's performance, resulting in moderate but meaningful gains in the evaluated metrics.

-In contrast, when we explore a few-shot setting in which ChatGPT directly generates instructions without the use of our trained instructor model, the edited summaries exhibit a decline in performance.
-Specifically, both knowledge coverage and ROUGE scores are lower than those of the initial summaries, suggesting limitations in ChatGPT's ability to generate effective instructions for summary correction to better align with users' requirements.
+In contrast, when we explore a few-shot setting in which ChatGPT directly generates instructions without the use of the trained instructor(ChatGPT (5-shot)), the edited summaries exhibit a decline in performance.
+Specifically, both Knlg F1 and ROUGE scores are lower than those of the initial summaries, suggesting limitations in ChatGPT's ability to generate effective instructions for summary editing to better align with users' preference.

-Overall, these findings underscore the value of our instructor model as a powerful intermediary for guiding large language models such as ChatGPT in editing summaries to more closely adhere to user requirements.
+Overall, these findings underscore the value of our instructor as a powerful intermediary for guiding large language models such as ChatGPT in editing summaries to more closely adhere to user preference.